 Minute Ventilation Calculator

 The Minute Ventilation Calculator estimates your total air volume per minute using tidal volume and respiratory rate.
-This tool helps patients and athletes assess breathing efficiency quickly and accurately.
-Whether you are monitoring recovery from an illness or checking performance levels, this tool provides instant clinical insights.
+This tool helps patients and athletes assess breathing efficiency quickly for reference purposes.
+Whether you are monitoring recovery from an illness or checking performance levels, this tool provides general clinical insights.
 Use these results to ensure your breathing meets your body's specific oxygen needs.

 How Minute Ventilation Is Calculated